-- S.1.7.
-FOR PREPACKAGING SCALES ONLY. - S.1.7.1.
+S.1.7.
+FOR PREPACKAGING SCALES ONLY.

+- S.1.7.1.
 VALUE OF GRADUATED INTERVAL.
 On a prepackaging scale, the graduated intervals representing weight values shall be uniform throughout the entire reading face, and any recorded representation shall present weight values identical with those on the reading face.
 [Made retroactive as of 1972] - S.1.7.2.
 LABEL PRINTER.
 A prepackaging scale that, as part of the scale itself or of any auxiliary device attached thereto or used in connection therewith, produces a printed ticket to be used as the label for a package shall print all values digitally and of such size, style of type, and color as to be clear and conspicuous on the label.
 [Made retroactive as of 1972] - S.1.8.
-PROVISION FOR SEALING ADJUSTABLE COMPONENTS ON ELECTRONIC DEVICES.- Provision shall be made for applying a security seal in a manner which requires the security seal to be broken before an adjustment can be made to any component affecting the performance of the device.
+PROVISION FOR SEALING ADJUSTABLE COMPONENTS ON ELECTRONIC DEVICES.
+Provision shall be made for applying a security seal in a manner which requires the security seal to be broken before an adjustment can be made to any component affecting the performance of the device.
 (Nonretroactive as of January 1, 1979).
 [Added 1978] - S.2.
-DESIGN OF BALANCE, TARE, LEVEL, DAMPING, AND ARRESTING MECHANISMS. - S.2.1.
-ZERO-LOAD ADJUSTMENT - S.2.1.1.
+DESIGN OF BALANCE, TARE, LEVEL, DAMPING, AND ARRESTING MECHANISMS.

+S.2.1.
+ZERO-LOAD ADJUSTMENT

+- S.2.1.1.
 GENERAL.- A scale shall be equipped with means by which the zero-load balance may be adjusted, and any loose material used for this purpose shall be so enclosed that it cannot shift in position in such a way that the balance condition of the scale is altered. - S.2.1.2.
-ON SCALES USED IN DIRECT SALES.- A mechanical mechanism (except for a balance ball or on digital scales with an analog zero adjustment mechanism with a range of not greater than one minimum increment) shall be operable or accessible only by a tool outside of and entirely separate from this mechanism, or enclosed in a cabinet.
-A balance ball shall not itself be rotatable unless it is automatic in operation or is enclosed in a cabinet (made retroactive as of January 1, 1976).
+ON SCALES USED IN DIRECT SALES.- A manual zero setting mechanism shall be operable or accessible only by a tool outside of and entirely separate from this mechanism or enclosed in a cabinet.
+A balance ball shall either meet this requirement or not itself be rotable.

-An electronic mechanism designed to be manually operated to provide an automatic zero balance condition ("pushbutton zero") shall be operable or accessible only by a tool outside of and entirely separate from this mechanism, or enclosed in a cabinet, or shall be operable only when the indication is stable within:
+A semi-automatic zero setting mechanism shall be operable or accessible only by a tool outside of and entirely separate from this mechanism or enclosed in a cabinet, or shall be operable only when the indication is stable within: